Contemporary knowledge about God, Evolution, and the meaning of human life.

 People are a base for their rulers.
 Therefore, those earthly rulers who elevate themselves do not have a strong base.
 This happens because they do not consider people as their base.
 It is their mistake.

-If you disassemble the chariot which you ride, what would you be left with?
+If you disassemble the chariot that you ride, what would you be left with?

 Do not regard yourself as precious jasper!
-Be simple, as common stone!
+Be simple, like a common stone!